Infertility after prostate cancer treatment

 Talking about sexual difficulties

 Your sex life is very personal.
-You may find it difficult to talk with your partner or your doctor about any sexual difficulties you have from treatment.
+You may find it difficult to talk with your partner or your doctor about any sexual difficulties.

 Your partner is likely to be relieved that you want to talk things over.
 They could have been trying to find the right time to raise the subject themselves.
 You may feel even closer after you have talked any difficulties through.